Law review: Nordic countries

 In Iceland, Úlfljótur Law Review, has been in publication since 1947.
 In 2007 it celebrated its 60th anniversary.
 Since its creation in 1947 it has been edited and run by students at the Department of Law, University of Iceland. Úlfljótur Law Review is the most senior of all academic journals still in publication at the university and held in great respect by Icelandic jurists and legal scholars.

 In Finland, Helsinki Law Review, edited by students at the University of Helsinki, has been active since 2007.
-Earlier, the University of Turku published Turku Law Journal from 1999 to 2003.
+The Review is published twice a year.
+The Review is prepared to publish articles and other contributions in Finnish, Swedish, and English.
+Helsinki Law Review is supervised and counselled by an Academic Council that consists of a number of senior academic staff members in the University of Helsinki Faculty of Law.
+Each article is evaluated anonymously by two referees chosen among academic professionals.

 Sweden's first law review is Juridisk Publikation.
 The first number of Juridisk Publikation was published in April 2009.
 It originated as a review by students from Stockholm University.
 It is now delivered to Swedish law students from all universities, as well as to most legal libraries in the country.
 Juridisk Publikation is edited by top students from the law schools in Lund, Stockholm Uppsala, Gothenborg and Umeå.
 The publication is anonymously peer reviewed by a board of leading Swedish legal practitioners and academics.

 In Norway, the first student edited law review Jussens Venner was founded in 1952 by students Carsten Smith and Torkel Opsahl (both of whom later became distinguished academics).
 Occasionally it features peer-reviewed articles, but its editors are composed of one student from the Faculty of Law at the University of Oslo and one student from the Faculty of Law at the University of Bergen.
 Its articles are mainly related to the curriculum at these universities.